Source code for src.standardized.OGC_AmsterdamUMC_Bayesian_biexp

 from src.wrappers.OsipiBase import OsipiBase

-from src.original.OGC_AmsterdamUMC.LSQ_fitting import flat_neg_log_prior, fit_bayesian, empirical_neg_log_prior, fit_segmented
+from src.original.OGC_AmsterdamUMC.LSQ_fitting import flat_neg_log_prior, fit_bayesian, empirical_neg_log_prior, fit_segmented, fit_bayesian_array, fit_segmented_array

 import numpy as np

-[docs] class OGC_AmsterdamUMC_Bayesian_biexp(OsipiBase): """ Bayesian Bi-exponential fitting algorithm by Oliver Gurney-Champion, Amsterdam UMC """ # I'm thinking that we define default attributes for each submission like this # And in __init__, we can call the OsipiBase control functions to check whether # the user inputs fulfil the requirements # Some basic stuff that identifies the algorithm id_author = "Oliver Gurney Champion, Amsterdam UMC" id_algorithm_type = "Bi-exponential fit" id_return_parameters = "f, D*, D, S0" id_units = "seconds per milli metre squared or milliseconds per micro metre squared" # Algorithm requirements required_bvalues = 4 required_thresholds = [0, 0] # Interval from "at least" to "at most", in case submissions allow a custom number of thresholds required_bounds = False required_bounds_optional = True # Bounds may not be required but are optional required_initial_guess = False required_initial_guess_optional = True accepted_dimensions = 1 # Not sure how to define this for the number of accepted dimensions.
-Perhaps like the thresholds, at least and at most? accepts_priors = True def __init__(self, bvalues=None, thresholds=None, bounds=([0, 0, 0.005, 0.7],[0.005, 0.7, 0.2, 1.3]), initial_guess=None, fitS0=True, prior_in=None): """ Everything this algorithm requires should be implemented here.
+[docs] class OGC_AmsterdamUMC_Bayesian_biexp(OsipiBase): """ Bayesian Bi-exponential fitting algorithm by Oliver Gurney-Champion, Amsterdam UMC """ # I'm thinking that we define default attributes for each submission like this # And in __init__, we can call the OsipiBase control functions to check whether # the user inputs fulfil the requirements # Some basic stuff that identifies the algorithm id_author = "Oliver Gurney Champion, Amsterdam UMC" id_algorithm_type = "Bi-exponential fit" id_return_parameters = "f, D*, D, S0" id_units = "seconds per milli metre squared or milliseconds per micro metre squared" # Algorithm requirements required_bvalues = 4 required_thresholds = [0, 1] # Interval from "at least" to "at most", in case submissions allow a custom number of thresholds required_bounds = False required_bounds_optional = True # Bounds may not be required but are optional required_initial_guess = False required_initial_guess_optional = True # Supported inputs in the standardized class supported_bounds = True supported_initial_guess = True supported_thresholds = True supported_dimensions = 1 supported_priors = True def __init__(self, bvalues=None, thresholds=None, bounds=None, initial_guess=None, fitS0=True, prior_in=None): """ Everything this algorithm requires should be implemented here.
 Number of segmentation thresholds, bounds, etc. Our OsipiBase object could contain functions that compare the inputs with the requirements.
-Args: datain is a 2D array with values of D, f, D* (and S0) that will form the prior. """ super(OGC_AmsterdamUMC_Bayesian_biexp, self).__init__(bvalues, bounds, initial_guess) #, fitS0, prior_in) self.OGC_algorithm = fit_bayesian self.initialize(bounds, initial_guess, fitS0, prior_in)
+Args: datain (Array): is a 2D array with values of D, f, D* (and S ) that will form the prior. thresholds (Bolean, optional): a bolean indicating what threshold is used prior_in (array, optional): 2D array of D, f, D* and (optionally) S0 values which form the prior """ super(OGC_AmsterdamUMC_Bayesian_biexp, self).__init__(bvalues=bvalues, bounds=bounds, thresholds=thresholds, initial_guess=initial_guess) #, fitS0, prior_in) self.OGC_algorithm = fit_bayesian self.OGC_algorithm_array = fit_bayesian_array self.initialize(bounds, initial_guess, fitS0, prior_in, thresholds) self.fit_segmented=fit_segmented

 [docs] def ivim_fit(self, signals, bvalues, initial_guess=None, **kwargs): """Perform the IVIM fit Args: signals (array-like) bvalues (array-like, optional): b-values for the signals.
 If None, self.bvalues will be used.
 Default is None.
-Returns: _type_: _description_ """ if initial_guess is not None and len(initial_guess) == 4: self.initial_guess = initial_guess bvalues=np.array(bvalues) fit_results = fit_segmented(bvalues, signals, bounds=self.bounds, cutoff=150, p0=self.initial_guess) fit_results=fit_results+(1,) fit_results = self.OGC_algorithm(bvalues, signals, self.neg_log_prior, x0=fit_results, fitS0=self.fitS0) D = fit_results[0] f = fit_results[1] Dstar = fit_results[2] return f, Dstar, D
+Returns: _type_: _description_ """ bvalues=np.array(bvalues) epsilon = 0.000001 fit_results = fit_segmented(bvalues, signals, bounds=self.bounds, cutoff=self.thresholds, p0=self.initial_guess) fit_results=np.array(fit_results+(1,)) for i in range(4): if fit_results[i] < self.bounds[0][i] : fit_results[0] = self.bounds[0][i]+epsilon if fit_results[i] > self.bounds[1][i] : fit_results[0] = self.bounds[1][i]-epsilon fit_results = self.OGC_algorithm(bvalues, signals, self.neg_log_prior, x0=fit_results, fitS0=self.fitS0, bounds=self.bounds) results = {} results["D"] = fit_results[0] results["f"] = fit_results[1] results["Dp"] = fit_results[2] return results